SAML at Clerk (Beta)

 Clerk supports Enterprise SSO via the SAML protocol so that you can create authentication strategies for Identity Providers, such as Okta.

-- A Clerk application with the Business plan.
+- A Clerk application with the Enhanced authentication add-on(opens in a new tab) plan.

 email_addressenabled as a strategy.
-To do so, navigate to the Email, Phone, Username section of the Clerk Dashboard.
+In the Clerk Dashboard, go to User & Authentication > Email, Phone, Username(opens in a new tab).
 In the Contact information section, enable the Email address strategy by toggling on the switch.

 Create a SAML connection